First-order Methods for Unconstrained Vector Optimization Problems: A Unified Majorization-Minimization Perspective: First-order methods for VOPs with majorizing surrogate functions

 \subsection{Improved $K$-steepest descent method for VOPs without line search}

-As detailed in \citep{CTY2023b}, the linear convergence result in Lemma \ref{l4.1} can be improved, this is mainly due to the large gap between $F(\cdot)-F(x^{k})$ and $G_{k,Le}(\cdot)$ from a majorization-minimization perspective.
-Notice that $\bm\ell\preceq_{K}L_{\max}e$, we denote the following tighter surrogate:
+As detailed in Remark \ref{r4.2}, the linear convergence rate can be very slow with imbalanced objectives, this is mainly due to the large gap between $F(\cdot)-F(x^{k})$ and $G_{k,Le}(\cdot)$ from a majorization-minimization perspective.
+To reduce this gap, one natural strategy is to construct a tighter surrogate function that better approximates the local behavior of $F(\cdot) - F(x^{k})$.
+Notice that $\bm\ell\preceq_{K}L_{\max}e$, we denote the following tighter majorizing surrogate: